When Motherhood Doesn't Feel Like You Thought It Would: Understanding Postpartum Depression in America

 Real Treatment Options That Work

-The good news—and this is crucial—postpartum depression is highly treatable.
+The good newsâand this is crucialâpostpartum depression is highly treatable.
 With appropriate support, up to 80% of women with postpartum depression fully recover.
-You don’t have to suffer indefinitely.
+You don't have to suffer indefinitely.

-National Maternal Mental Health Hotline: Call or text 1-833-TLC-MAMA (1-833-852-6262) for 24/7 free, confidential support.
-Trained counselors can provide resources, emotional support, and referrals in over 60 languages.
+National Maternal Mental Health Hotline: If you are looking for a 24/7 free hotline for postpartum depression, call or text 1-833-TLC-MAMA (1-833-852-6262).
+Trained counselors can provide resources, emotional support, and referrals in over 60 languages to ensure you get the immediate support you need.

 Postpartum Support International Helpline: Call or text 1-800-944-4773 (8am-11pm EST).
 They offer information, encouragement, and can connect you with local resources.